AbleLight: Programs

 As of 2023, AbleLight supports individuals through hundreds of programs across 11 states including California, Colorado, Illinois, Kansas, Michigan, Minnesota, Missouri, New Jersey, Oregon, Wisconsin, and Washington.
 Most people served by AbleLight receive residential supports in group homes and apartments.
 AbleLight also provides vocational training either on its own or by contracting with other local providers.

 Employment supports

 AbleLight assists people with intellectual and developmental disabilities find career opportunities in Wisconsin, Oregon, and Colorado.
 Employment staff evaluate individuals and help them navigate the hiring process.
 AbleLight also works with employers who are looking for staff.

 AbleLight College

 The AbleLight College of Applied Learning is a two-year post-secondary certificate program where students with intellectual and developmental disabilities can participate in college education.
 Students enrolled in AbleLight College live in integrated residence halls on the Concordia University Wisconsin campus in Mequon.

-International work

-On August 10, 2001, Bethesda joined with v.
-Bodelschwinghsche Anstalten Bethel of Germany, Nord-Norges Daikonistiftelse of Norway, Mosaic of the United States, and Bethphage of Great Britain to create IMPACT, an international organization formed to positively impact public policy throughout the world and to respond to the needs of children and adults with disabilities.

-International partnerships also exist with the Lutheran Church–Missouri Synod World Relief and Human Care to provide special programs in Latvia, Romania, Russia, Kenya, and the Dominican Republic.

 Camp Matz

 Bethesda previously operated Camp Matz, a fully accessible camp for people with disabilities, staffed by volunteers from the Lutheran Church–Missouri Synod’s Servant Event program.
 The camp was home to the only fully wheelchair accessible treehouse in the Midwest.